-Young people express in strong terms that their voice should be heard because "Change starts with us" (Respondent 1102).
+Young people express in strong terms that their voice should be heard because "change starts with us" (Respondent 1102) so "don't keep us as a second thought" (Respondent 8513).
 One clear frustration that underpins many young people's ideas in this context concerns the feeling that their voice often remains unheard.
 They plead for a broader involvement of youth in (European) politics.
 Rather than a 'politics of youth' (i.e. youth as a separate topic), respondents plea for a 'youth politics', that is, a politics that starts from the idea that young people are the future of Europe and that all measures and policies implemented by European institutions will affect young people the most: